SamAllen06/lake_temp_work/documentation/lake_temperature_mapper/src/sampling_plugins/order_sampling/order_sampler.md

-# Order Sampler (order_sampler.py)
+# Order Sampler
+APP/src/sampling_plugins/order_sampling/order_sampler.py

 ## Purpose
-Reads order files from the directories specified in the order_sampler config file to create orders.
-These order files specify instructions for their samples should be generated.
-These orders are named using the names of the files that generated them, and returned in the get_sample_groups method.
+Subclass of [Sampler](../../sampling/sampler.md) that reads order files from the directories specified in [its config file](../../../config/sampling_plugins/order_sampling.md) to create orders.
+These order files specify instructions for linearly interpolating over an upper and lower bound for each parameter.
+Each [Order](order.md) is named after the file that it was created from.

 ## Functionality
 Reads order files (JSON) in the specified directory.
 Order files use one of the